 - Save $2 off general admission when you purchase advance tickets online.
 Use code ONLINE.

-- Discounted admission available to Kamaʻāina / Military get with Hawaiʻi state ID or driver’s license, Hawaiʻi college or university ID, or an active military ID.
+- Discounted admission is available to Kamaʻāina (residents) and Military with Hawaiʻi state ID or driver’s license, Hawaiʻi college or university ID, or an active military ID.

 - Save $5 on admission every second Friday during Bishop Museum After Hours from 5:30 – 9 p.m.
 More info: After Hours – Bishop Museum